lk-umw-cpsc/gwyneth/README.md

 Below are the steps needed to gain terminal access to the SiteGround virtual machine.
 1. STEPS HERE

+## External Libraries and APIs
+The only outside library utilized by the VMS is the jQuery library.
+The version of jQuery used by the system is stored locally within the repo, within the lib folder. jQuery was used to implement form validation and the hiding/showing of certain page elements.

 ## Potential Improvements
 Below is a list of improvements that could be made to the system in subsequent semesters.
 * The system could generate emails and send them to users (would require access to an @gwynethsgift.org email address)